-1. If the amount due is below €250, it is paid in April, or if the amount due is above €250 and equal to or below €500, it is paid in two instalments, one in April and the other in November.
+1. If the amount due is equal to or below €250, it is paid in April.
+If the amount due is above €250 and equal to or below €500, it is paid in two instalments; one in April, and the other in November.
+If the amount due is above €500, it is paid in three instalments; one in April, one in July and the other in November.

-Filipa Arantes Pedroso Tel: +351 213 826 601 / Email: fapedroso@mlgts.pt
+Filipa Arantes Pedroso

+Tel: +351 213 826 601 / Email: fapedroso@mlgts.pt

-Filipa Arantes Pedroso, partner, is head of one of the corporate and commercial teams.
-The team also specialises in real estate and tourism.
+Filipa Arantes Pedroso, partner, is head of the corporate and real estate practice group.
 She is very active in mergers and acquisitions and company law in the firm's major projects, having acted for relevant national and international clients.
 In the area of real estate and tourism, Filipa Arantes Pedroso has been responsible for the firm's major projects concerning the structuring of real estate transactions and tourism projects and the incorporation of real estate management companies and real estate funds.
 She has also been very active in the area of public and private partnership and project finance and has participated in the firm's major projects.

 Filipa Arantes Pedroso is the author of several articles in national and international specialist magazines.

-Rita Ferreira Vicente Tel: +351 213 826 601 / Email: rfvicente@mlgts.pt
+Rita Ferreira Vicente

+Tel: +351 213 826 601 / Email: rfvicente@mlgts.pt